Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Research of System Physical Characteristics

-Here we are going to explore the form of a generic term of polynomial expansion to understand whether it is possible to scale nonlocal theory in some way to get a local one.
+In this subsection we are going to research briefly whether it is possible to scale nonlocal theory in some way to get a local one.
+We start from the writing the generic term of the polynomial approximation for $\mathcal{G}_{I}[0]$.
+Everywhere in this subsection the term ``converging integral'' means the converges of integral when the region of integration extends from $Q$ to $\mathbb{R}^{d}$.
+And the same for the term``diverging integral''.
+We also will use the notations from the formulas (\ref{comb-form-n=general}) and (\ref{G_I[0]-short}).

-According to the method described above, we have for $n$-particle term and monomial of degree $2i$ with $\sum_{a}l_{aa}=2j$ for some $j$ the corresponding term in the energy density of the form:
+According to these formulas, we have the following $n$-particle term for the $\mathcal{G}_{I}[0]$ (to simplify the analysis, only one term from the combinatorial sum is written out and up to a some numerical coefficient depending on the term):

-where $\#$ is a some numerical coefficient depending on term.
-We have written this expression from dimension considerations, assuming that all integrals converge, which will be discussed later and in this case $m$ is the only dimensional parameter in the integrals.
-Let us rewrite the expression as follows:
+We have written this expression from the dimension considerations and translational invariance of the considering propagator.
+Let us assume that all the coordinate integrals except one converge, and in this case $m$ is the only dimensional parameter in the integrals.
+So for the vacuum energy density we have the following expression:

-which coincides with already received formula for $i=1$ (there was $q=0$ for every term with non-zero contribution).
-So for the vacuum energy density we have following expression, taking into the account also the term $n=1$:

-for some regular function $\psi$.
-In order to get a non-trivial local limit one should scale $m$, $g$ and $G(0)$ so that:
+for some function $\Psi$ (formal power series).
+Therefore, in order to get a non-trivial local limit one should scale $m$, $g$ and $G(0)$ so that the arguments of $\Psi$ stay constant.
+However, it is only a \textbf{necessary} condition but not sufficient, since for the degrees of the polynomial approximation higher than two there appear diverging integrals and one have to solve the renormalization problem.

-The physical sense of the first parameter is an ``effective coupling energy'' in a characteristic volume $m^d$ of a theory, as well the second one is a ``relative'' $G(0)$.

-However, if one wants to increase the degree of approximation, the renormalizability problem of the theory has to be solved.
-It corresponds exactly to the case of diverging integrals in the formulas above, so the other dimensional parameter appears, which is the cut-off $\mu$.
-Recall the common-known formulas for superficial degree of divergence:

-where $d$ is a space dimension, $2i$ is a power of interaction, $V$ is the number of vertices and $M$ is a number of external lines.

-So one can write that in $d=2$ all the power theories are renormalizable and in $d=3$ only the power theories with $\leq5$ are renormalizable.
-This means, while considering the local theories with the described method of polynomial approximation, one can't increase the power of approximation infinitely for general dimension, except for $d=2$.
-This means that in $d=3$ there is no correct local limit of a monomials with degree higher than $4$, since we have only the even degrees in expansion.
+It is well-known that in $d=2$ all the power theories are renormalizable and in $d=3$ only the theories with power which $\leq 5$ are renormalizable.
+This means that for $d=3$ it is impossible to gather all the ``infinities'' coming from the monomials with degrees higher than $4$ into some new parameters.
+So, we can't write a better approximation for $d=3$ than the fourth-degree approximation.